When you use citicoline in supplemental form, it gets broken down into cytidine and choline, both of which get readily absorbed.

 Citicoline prevents all this and much more.
 It acts as a membrane stabilizer, preserving the stability of brain cells.

-3. Citicoline Slows Down Cell Aging
+4. Citicoline Slows Down Cell Aging

-Cellular aging can hasten significantly when cells get exposed to inflammation and damage from free radicals.
+Cellular aging can hasten significantly, when cells get exposed to inflammation and damage from free radicals.

-Also known as oxidative stress, this triggers inflammation which is responsible for a number of disorders including Alzheimer’s, anxiety, ADHD, brain fog and depression to name just a few.
+Also known as oxidative stress, this triggers inflammation which is responsible for a number of disorders including Alzheimer’s, anxiety, ADHD, brain fog, and depression, to name just a few.

-Now, studies using PLA2, which is an enzyme that becomes active in bacterial infections, have some interesting results to show.
+Studies using PLA2, which is an enzyme that becomes active in bacterial infections, have some interesting results to show.

 For starters, it becomes active when there is an incidence of cellular trauma or during oxidative stress.
-It engages secondary messengers which can lead to self-perpetuating cycles of inflammation.
+It engages secondary messengers, which can lead to self-perpetuating cycles of inflammation.

 When citicoline is introduced with all this activity going on, it plays a reparative role.
 It repairs membrane potential and lowers lipid peroxidation.

 If there isn’t enough citicoline in the system naturally, you simply use one as a nutritional supplement to get this effect.

-4. Citicoline Improves Mood
+5. Citicoline Improves Mood

 For instance, it has also been linked with increasing the production of key neurotransmitters.
 These include acetylcholine, serotonin, dopamine, and norepinephrine, all of which are crucial for balancing mood and memory.

-Being a precursor to both choline and dopamine, you can be sure to enjoy some increased energy levels, boosted mood and increased motivation by supplementing with citicoline.
+Being a precursor to both choline and dopamine, you can be sure to enjoy some increased energy levels, boosted mood, and increased motivation by supplementing with citicoline.

-As it gives you the boost you need to improve your mood, your reliance on self-medicating yourself on caffeine, sugar or other such ingredients will also decrease.
+As it gives you the boost you need to improve your mood, your reliance on self-medicating yourself on caffeine, sugar, or other such ingredients will also decrease.

 This may also be a reason why it is considered a possible safe therapy for individuals living with substance abuse or addiction issues.

-5. Citicoline Enhances Vision
+6. Citicoline Enhances Vision

 Citicoline has also been studied for slowing the progression of visual acuity loss due to glaucoma.
 Glaucoma is a disease that damages the optic nerve and can lead to progressive vision problems and even blindness.

-One study conducted where patients suffering from primary open-angle glaucoma were administered an oral solution of 500 mg citicoline.
+One study conducted, where patients suffering from primary open-angle glaucoma, were administered an oral solution of 500 mg citicoline.
 The results of the study were particularly impressive with the mean rate of progression dropping down significantly compared to two years before the study.